 I have since made this baked tilapia with spinach recipe a few times, and every time I make it, I get rave reviews from the family.
 I have even learned the hard way that I have to double the amount and use two 9x13's instead of one because everyone wants second helpings... or thirds.

-For more fishy recipes, check out my Pan Fried Tilapia and Green Beans and Not So Smoked Trout Dip.
+For more fishy recipes, check out my Not So Smoked Trout Dip.

 - It's fast and simple.
 This baked tilapia casserole is so easy and quick to throw together that it's perfect for a simple dinner after a long hectic day.

 - A comfort meal like no other.
 The flavors are also comforting and simple, making it a welcomed meal to come home to.
-I love to serve it up with a side of Lemon Garlic Butter Pasta, to keep things simple.
+I love to serve it up with a side of rice or pasta, to keep things simple.

 - It's adaptable.
 You can swap out some of the cheeses, add more or fewer tomatoes, or switch up the seasonings a bit too.
 I've found this dish to be pretty forgiving when I'm mixing things up.

 Fresh Spinach- Using fresh spinach is ideal because it's a lot easier to portion and place around the pan.
 Frozen/thawed/canned spinach doesn't turn out nearly as well.

 Tilapia Fillets- You can use room temp or frozen tilapia fillets for this recipe because they cook pretty quickly.